 Fonds consists of reports and studies on Nova Scotia farming and marketing between 1924-1990.
-It also includes papers, correspondence, photographs, a newspaper article, and signs created and collected by Gordon Kinsman during his Nova Scotia berry research.
+Series are comprised of papers, reports, correspondence, photographs, newspaper articles, and signs created and collected by Gordon Kinsman during his Nova Scotia berry research.
 Materials focus on blueberries, strawberries, the strawberry industry, berry box making, berry shipping, general agriculture, the history of agriculture, dairy, creameries, direct marketing of blueberries and apples, exhibitions in Nova Scotia, the Maritimes, and Canada between 1924-1993.

 Collection contains research materials gathered by Susan Horne who was head of the Home Economics / 4-H Branch of the Nova Scotia Department of Agriculture and Marketing.
 The records were used while she was writing "Home Economists in Agriculture 1913-1985."

 Fonds contains research notes, reports, essays, and other records that document student movements in Toronto during the late 1960s and early 1970s when Lackey was a student at the University of Toronto.

 Fonds comprises a history of Nova Scotian physicians compiled by Alexander Mackenzie in 1950.
 There is also a scrapbook, correspondence, papers, published articles, and a history of Camp Hill Hospital in Halifax.

 File contains notes and manuscripts written by Alexander Murchison and Norris Turner between 1972–1975 reviewing child guidance clinics and group homes in Nova Scotia.
 File also contains the June 1973 issue of the Nova Scotia Association of Social Workers Newsletter, with articles by Norris Turner , Patricia Hardy, Ernie Rafuse, F.M.
 Fraser, Martin M. Dolan, Linda Isitt, and Barrie R. MacFarlane.